AceOfKestrels/Brain/Development/Angular/animations.md

 ]
 ```

----
 ## Callbacks
-We can listen di different events that get called when an animation starts or finishes:
+We can listen to different events that get called when an animation starts or finishes:
 ```html
 <div
     style="width: 100px; height: 100px"